isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 2 Aug : [Budget Clinic: Navigating the GST rate change](/seminars-and-conferences/upcoming/#2Aug-ta-id)  (FULLY SUBSCRIBED)

+<a id="25Aug-ta-id"></a>
+#### **FasTax Series: Withholding Tax - Implications of Tax Treaties**
+**25 Aug | 3.00 p.m. to 5.00 p.m.**

+**At the end of the session, participants will:**

+* Understand the requirements of withholding tax, implications of tax treaties and regulations on businesses
+* Be able to apply tax treaties to common cross-border payments through worked examples and case studies

+**Agenda**

+* Fundamentals of treaty interpretation
+* Introduction to common DTA provisions
+* Impact of measures to prevent granting of treaty benefits in inappropriate circumstances
+* Worked examples and case studies

 <a id="5Aug-ta-id"></a>
 #### **TaxEdge Series: Update on Indonesia Tax Systems**